commonality/archetypes-products/docs/developer-guide/README.md

     _Why:_

-    > NPM and Yarn install and update `archetypes-products's` third-party
+    > NPM and Yarn install and update `@archetypes/product's` third-party
     > dependencies.

 ## 3. Getting the source code